Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 * [A look at SGD from a physicists's perspective - Part 3, Langevin Dynamics and Applications](https://henripal.github.io/blog/langevin)

 #### Convergence Analysis

+The stochastic gradient methods are so different from the classic methods.

 + [Convergence Analysis of Gradient Descent Stochastic Algorithms](https://www2.isye.gatech.edu/~ashapiro/JOTA96[1].pdf)
 + [Stochastic Gradient Descent with Exponential Convergence Rates of Expected Classification Errors](http://proceedings.mlr.press/v89/nitanda19a/nitanda19a.pdf)